Abdulmumin1/DevCanvas/README.md

 - Interactive Frontend Editor
 - Easy code snippet sharing (any other language).
-- Discover and explore a wide range of code snippets and beatufill creations.
+- Discover and explore a wide range of code snippets and awesome frontend creations.
-- A powerfull editor for a smooth coding experience.
+- A powerfull editor (codemirror) for a smooth coding experience.
 - Support for multiple programming languages.
 - User profiles with personal code snippet collections.